Raihan

-Raihan (derived from the Arabic word Rayḥān (رَيـحَـان), "Fragrance of Heaven") is a Malaysian nasheed group originally composed of five members that became popular in Malaysia with the release of their debut album Puji-Pujian in October 1996.
+Raihan (derived from the Arabic word Rayḥān (رَيـحَـان), "Fragrance of Heaven") is a Malaysian nasheed group, originally composed of five members, that became popular in Malaysia with the release of their debut album Puji-Pujian in October 1996.
 The group's original line-up comprised Nazrey Johani, Che Amran Idris, Abu Bakar Md Yatim, Amran Ibrahim, and Azhari Ahmad as the leader.
-Produced by Farihin Abdul Fattah, Puji-Pujian grossed sales of more than 750,000 units in Malaysia alone, with 200,000 units sold within the first two months after its launch, and 3,500,000 units have been sold worldwide, which makes them the most successful Malaysian artist in terms of album sales.
+Produced by Farihin Abdul Fattah, Puji-Pujian grossed sales of more than 750,000 units in Malaysia, and 3,500,000 units old worldwide, which makes them the most successful Malaysian music group in terms of album sales.

-However, on 29 August 2001, one of the founding members, Azhari Ahmad, died of a myocardial infarction (heart attack) shortly after attending the Era Awards ceremony in Genting Highlands, Pahang.
+On 29 August 2001, founding member Azhari Ahmad died of a myocardial infarction (heart attack) shortly after attending the Era Awards ceremony in Genting Highlands, Pahang.

-The remaining four members, Nazrey Johani, Che Amran Idris, Abu Bakar Md Yatim, and Amran Ibrahim, have continued releasing albums.
-So far, Raihan has released a total of 11 albums and has won many awards in Malaysia.
+The remaining four members continued releasing albums.
+Raihan has released of 11 albums and won many awards in Malaysia.
 Raihan has won AIM Anugerah Kembara three times for their extensive international tours.

-Nazrey Johani resigned from Raihan and was replaced by Nordin Jaafar.
-However, in early January 2007, Nordin Jaafar himself resigned.
+Nazrey Johani resigned from Raihan and was replaced by Nordin Jaafar (who resigned in early January 2007).
 Zulfadhli also is no longer with Raihan since November 2015.

-Raihan's motto is 'Pray Hard, Work Smart'.

 Achievements

 International performances

 In 1997, they were invited by Queen Elizabeth II to perform at Commonwealth Heads of Government Meeting in Edinburgh where they also received an honorary letter from Prince Charles for their performance in Commonwealth in Concert.
-The following year, they were given the chance to meet the Queen during her visit to Malaysia for the 1998 Commonwealth Games in Kuala Lumpur.
-The group had recorded 2 songs (Seal of The Prophet and God Is The Light) with Yusuf Islam in their second album Syukur.
+The following year, they met the Queen during her visit to Malaysia for the 1998 Commonwealth Games in Kuala Lumpur.
+The group recorded two songs (Seal of The Prophet and God Is The Light) with Yusuf Islam in their second album Syukur.

 Platinum status

-Raihan is one of the most successful artists in Malaysia, where their debut album, Puji-Pujian is the highest selling album in Malaysia with a total sale of 3,500,000 units thus gaining 12 times Platinum status and Double Platinum in Singapore.
-Their albums were also well received by fans in neighboring Indonesia, where their fourth album, Koleksi Nasyid Terbaik sold more than 200,000 units and their tenth album, Bacalah sold more than 70,000 units.
+Raihan is one of the most successful music groups in Malaysia.
+The debut album, Puji-Pujian is the highest selling album in Malaysia with a total sale of 3,500,000 units thus gaining 12 times Platinum status and Double Platinum in Singapore.
+In Indonesia, their fourth album, Koleksi Nasyid Terbaik sold more than 200,000 units and their tenth album, Bacalah sold more than 70,000 units.